sarahmtroxell/Election-Analysis/README.md

 ## Summary
 The output of this script contains accurate statstical data that can be used to determine the winner of any election along with voter turnout data by county.
 If the results file format is changed, your team can easily fix the code to continue to work.
 Additonally, this script may be easily used by your team to audit future elections, whether they are at the local level or have a larger data set, such as the state level.
 The script may also be modified to extract and summarize additonal data about voters and the votes recieved.

-### Election Results File Format
+### Input File Column Order
 This code was built to function properly using the "election_results.csv" input file provided by your team.
+Regardless of whether more candidate options are added or additonal counties are added, this code will continue to work because the code was written to track new names and counties as they are read.
 This file contained the Ballot ID, County, and Candidate Name chosen by columns in order.
 The code was written to function properly with input files where the second column must include the County the vote was cast in and the third column must contain the full name of the candidate voted for.
 If future election files have the County or Candidate Name data in a different column location, you will have to modify the code where that index is referenced.
 The picture below shows the two lines of code that would need to be updated if the column order changed.

 ```
 # Get the candidate name from each row.